reviewrelic-universe/android-sdk/README.md

 # Review Relic Android Sdk
-You can create your app on [Review Relic Admin Panel](https://reviewrelic.com/)
+You can create your app on [Review Relic Web portal](https://reviewrelic.com/)

 ## Installation